letsdiscodev/cli/README.md

 # disco CLI

-disco lets you easily deploy web backend projects to your own servers
+Disco lets you easily deploy web backend projects to your own servers

 [See the documentation here](https://docs.letsdisco.dev/)